StefanSchubert/sabi/captcha/README.md

 ### Stack: Client side

-...that is up to you.
+...this is up to you.
 This component does not include a client but you may use swagger to test the service.